 Writer Jane Friedman shares this advice on her blog: “You’ll be far more attractive to a publisher if they believe you’ll be an active marketer and promoter of your book.
 If you come to the table with media savvy or an established platform (audience or readership), you’ll have an easier time getting that first deal.
 [Also,] don’t go looking for a publishing deal because you need the authority or platform that a book can give you.
 Rather, you must already have the platform and authority, and thus be qualified to write a book.
 YOU bring the audience to the publisher, not the reverse.”

 The same goes for self-publishers.
-Your audience is critical for marketing and selling a book … which brings us to our next section: publishing tips in 2018.
+Your audience is critical for marketing and selling a book … which brings us to our next section: publishing tips.

 The publishing world has changed drastically, especially in the last 20 years.
 Outside of self-publishing, ePublishing, and audiobooks, what else is new?
 What are some tips for modern-day publishing?
 Keep reading to find out.